 Your vaccination status can be obtained for free through the NHS app, NHS website or by calling 119.

-Do not respond to messages claiming to allow you to apply for your ‘Coronavirus Digital Passport’ and asking for personal and payment details.
+Be wary of scams: do not respond to messages claiming to allow you to apply for your ‘Coronavirus Digital Passport’ and asking for personal and payment details.

 Who can get an NHS COVID Pass